Raising of school leaving age in England and Wales: Interwar period

 In 1918 education was made compulsory between the ages of 5 and 14, with some exemptions.
 The year 1918 saw the introduction of the Education Act 1918, which was devised by H. A. L. Fisher and known as the Fisher Act.
 The act enforced compulsory education from 5–14 years, but also included provision for compulsory part-time education for all 14- to 18-year-olds.
 There were also plans for expansion in tertiary education, by raising the participation age to 18, but cuts in public spending after World War I made this impractical.
 This is the first act which started the planning of provision for young people to remain in education until the age of 18.
-The 1918 act was not implemented until a further act of 1921 was passed.
+The 1918 act was not implemented until the further Education Act 1921 was passed.

 In 1933, the House of Commons debated a bill that proposed raising the leaving age to 15 in order to regulate how many children were moving into employment after leaving school.
 Following the war, the birth rate steadily increased and in 1920 had reached the highest it had ever been in the country's history.
 It then subsequently fell, meaning that in 1933, a considerable number of children were due to leave school, while far fewer were entering school at the early ages.
 Estimates suggested that nearly half a million children could have been available for employment by 1937, up from 55,000 in 1934.
 The proposed bill made a provision for exemptions which would have allowed local education authorities, under appropriate safeguards, to approve employment certificates where suitable work was found, with conditions on hours that could be worked.
 Sir Percy Harris claimed the measure would contribute positively to both education and employment alike without heavy financial burdens being imposed on taxpayers.